whateverxforever/MidTerm/README.md

 To run the website on your local system, first download the repository.
 After the folder has been downloaded do the following: <br>
-cd repo-folder <br>
+-cd repo-folder <br>
-npm run test
+-npm run test

 ### Prerequisites

-The working of this website requires an active internet connection along with NodeJS on your system
+The working of this website requires an active internet connection along with NodeJS on your system.
+Don't change the .env files

 ## Built With